gnilomedov/slm-polyglot-codestats/README.md

-# Polyglot CodeStats
+# LLM Polyglot CodeStats

-Polyglot CodeStats is a cross-language project that demonstrates interaction between Python, C++, and Kotlin to analyze code statistics across multiple source directories.
+LLM Polyglot CodeStats is a cross-language project that demonstrates interaction between Python, C++, and Kotlin to analyze code statistics across multiple source directories.
 Here, "Polyglot" highlights both the support for various programming languages and the integration with multiple Language Model APIs (LLMs).